mendix/docs/content/en/docs/appstore/modules/business-events.md

 ## 5 Mendix Event Broker {#mendix-event-broker}

 Within Mendix Public Cloud a Mendix Event Broker is available for easy deployment of Mendix Applications using the Mendix Business Events module.
-For further information please see the information on the [Mendix Event Broker](TODO Link to Mendix Event Broker page)
+For further information please see the information on the [Mendix Event Broker](/appstore/mendix-solutions/event-broker/)

-!!!!
-THIS NEEDS TO BE MOVED A BIT OR NEW HEADING !!!!

 ### 5.1 Topics and Channels {#topics-channels}